Nowammm/TypeLingo/README.md

 Keep in mind that once the extension receives an update, you will need to build it once more.

-### Guide:
+### Guide for Chrome

-This guide will tell you how to build the source code on Google Chrome, although the steps are fairly identical for any Chromium-based browser.
+---

 * Download the source code and unzip the file (Save the folder somewhere safe because if the folder gets deleted, the extension gets deleted from the browser as well).

-* Navigate to the "Manage extensions" menu (Or go to _chrome://extensions_).
+* Navigate to the "Manage extensions" menu (Or go to `chrome://extensions`).

 * Enable developer mode on the top right.

 * Click "Load unpacked" and select the extension's folder.
 Make sure that the root folder is the folder that contains all of the files.

+* Relaunch Duolingo if needed to ensure the extension takes effect.

+### Guide for Firefox

+---

+* Download the source code and unzip the file.

+* Open a Unix terminal (e.g., WSL terminal on Windows) and navigate to the firefox directory within the unzipped source code folder.
+For example: ```cd /mnt/c/path/to/your/unzipped/folder/TypeLingo/firefox```

+* Run the build script: `bash build_podman.sh`

+* Go to `about:debugging#/runtime/this-firefox` in your Firefox address bar.

+* Click "Load Temporary Add-on..." and select the zip file that was created by the build script.

-* Relaunch Duolingo if needed.
+* Relaunch Duolingo if needed to ensure the extension takes effect.